-Priorities Related Actions Update as at end March 2019 Update as at end June 2019 Innovation project approaches drive innovation, collaboration transformation at CIT.
-4. Maintaining focus on Tran Business through people, system changes including understanding the costs of delivery. fully improvement through transform the delivery of corporate function and across CIT with coordination and ons provide timely and cost-neutral capability development for all CIT staff aligned to the ACTPS capability aimed at developing capability and confidence in the effective management of these tasks. • Updated delegations were approved and being implemented with Roadshow and trainings for relevant delegates to ensure compliance.
-Regular reviews will be undertaken in the future. • The Pooling of CIT Fleet vehicles at Reid and Bruce commenced on 4 July 2019. • Work continues on reviewing reporting across CIT to provide a greater breadth of information for managers, the executive and the Board toward enhancing the ability to monitor, analyse, report on and manage various aspects of CIT's performance and outcomes.
-Supported by enhanced qualitative
+Priorities Related Actions Update as at end March 2019 Update as at end June 2019 Innovation project approaches to drive innovation, collaboration and transformation at CIT.
+4. Maintaining focus on Transforming our Business through people, processes and system changes including fully understanding the costs of service delivery.
+Drive continuous business improvement through transforming the delivery of corporate functions across CIT with coordination and integration with other ACT Government agencies where cost effective and efficient.
+Secondary 1988 1989 1 A CIT Learning and Development calendar is being developed to provide timely and cost-neutral capability development for all CIT staff aligned to the ACTPS capability framework.
+A revised Setting My Direction (CIT's performance and development framework) was launched in April 2019 with renewed focus on performance development conversations and improving and embedding a development culture for the organisation.
+Pilot program for the transition to using Shared Services website for HR related actions will commence in May aimed at reducing duplication and improving the efficiency of HR and some Finance processes across CIT.
+Review of all delegations (Finance, HR and Educational) has been undertaken to streamline and better integrate business processes and ensure that the level of delegation meets the business needs.
+A proposal to pool CIT Fleet vehicles at Reid and Bruce for greater efficiency is being assessed by Corporate Resources Committee.
+A project has commenced to review and improve reporting across CIT to give managers, the executive and the Board greater ability to monitor and manage CIT performance and outcomes.
+Improved financial reports are already assisting divisions in their financial management.
+The CIT Learning and Development hub was launched in June and is being trialled in its current format for 3 months.
+The hub provides a central location for staff development opportunities to be consolidated across the organisation and promoted to all staff.
+As of 30 June 2019, approximately 95% of CIT staff had a current Setting My Direction (SMD) plans in place.
+The College of Technology &amp; Design and Corporate Services are currently trialling the Shared Services website for HR related functions.
+HR provide support and advice to these areas aimed at developing capability and confidence in the effective management of these tasks.
+Updated delegations were approved and being implemented with Roadshow and trainings for relevant delegates to ensure compliance.
+Regular reviews will be undertaken in the future.
+The Pooling of CIT Fleet vehicles at Reid and Bruce commenced on 4 July 2019.
+Work continues on reviewing reporting across CIT to provide a greater breadth of information for managers, the executive and the Board toward enhancing the ability to monitor, analyse, report on and manage various aspects of CIT's performance and outcomes.
+Supported by enhanced qualitative and numerical information, improved statistical apd final cial 775 reports are already assisting divisions